mathebuddy/mathebuddy-smpl/smpl.md

 This document describes the _Simple Math Programming Language (SMPL)_.

 SMPL is a math-oriented programming language that can be interpreted in the browser.
-Its primary use is for the **mathe:buddy** app.
+Its primary use is for the _mathe:buddy app_.

 SMPL is (mostly) an imperative, typed language.
 Its syntax is basically a subset of _JavaScript_, but extends with intrinsic mathematical data types (e.g. terms, sets and matrices) and operator overloading for these types.